-Allows to map languages in the TMX to Weblate one.
+Allows mapping languages in the TMX to the Weblate translation memory.
 The language codes are mapped after normalization usually done by Weblate.

-For example --language-map en_US:en will import all en_US strings as en ones.
+--language-map en_US: en will for example import all en_US strings as en ones.

-This can be useful in case your TMX file locales does not match what you use in Weblate.
+This can be useful in case your TMX file locales happen not to match what you use in Weblate.